Buying real estate in Thailand?

 Insights

-• Foreigners can only own condominium units in Thailand, not land, and foreign ownership in any condo building is capped at 49% of the total sellable floor area.
+• Foreigners in Thailand can only own condominium units freehold, and each building caps foreign ownership at 49% of the total sellable floor area under the Condominium Act.

 Can buying property help me get permanent residency in Thailand?